[Micro Hardening v2] A simple security incident experience

 Below are some tips (including Inusuki's reflections) for those planning to attend future events to help you enjoy Micro Hardening 100%

-1. Some prior knowledge is required.
+1. Some prior knowledge is necessary.

 The exercises cover basic specifications and provide additional information on how to restart services, but do not go so far as to explain commands